-- Acidity: It is the crispy or lively sensation felt in the mouth wine-sipping wine.
+- Acidity: It is the crispy or lively sensation felt in the mouth of wine-sipping wine.

 - Body: This is the impression of how light or heavy a wine feels in your mouth.
-As an example, full-bodied wine has a robust and very rich feel.
+As an example, full-bodied wine has a robust and vibrant feel.

 - Elegant: it describes a wine that is generally medium-bodied and well-balanced.

 - Finish: It refers to the aftertaste left in your palate after swallowing the wine.
 For example, a full-bodied and well-balanced wine will, for instance, have a long finish and vice versa.